michael2012z/BitBible/markdown/KJV/files/Isa.md

 11. Depart ye, depart ye, go ye out from thence, touch no unclean thing; go ye out of the midst of her; be ye clean, that bear the vessels of the Lord.

-12. For ye shall not go out with haste, nor go by flight: for the Lord will go before you; and the God of Israel will be your rereward.be…: Heb. gather you up
+12. For ye shall not go out with haste, nor go by flight: for the Lord will go before you; and the God of Israel will be your rereward.

-13. Behold, my servant shall deal prudently, he shall be exalted and extolled, and be very high.deal…: or, prosper
+13. Behold, my servant shall deal prudently, he shall be exalted and extolled, and be very high.

 14. As many were astonied at thee; his visage was so marred more than any man, and his form more than the sons of men: